1Password/scim-examples/beta/azure-container-apps/ReadMe.md

     > **Note**
     >
-    > You may be prompted to install the ContainerApp extension with this message if you did not previsously install this extension:
+    > You may be prompted to install the ContainerApp extension with this message if you did not previously install this extension:
     >
     > ```bash
     > The command requires the extension containerapp.
 Do you want to install it now?
 The command will continue to run after the extension is installed.
 (Y/n):